APG Specializes In The Supply & Installation Of High Performance Secondary Glazing.

-Secondary glazing involves the installation of new, fully independent secondary window frames on the internal side of the existing window.
+Our Custome made secondary glazing involves the installation of new, fully independent secondary window frame on the internal side of the existing window.
 Our products will maintain the external facades of historic, period properties, such as those in conservation areas or those that are protected, even Grade One and Two listed buildings can benefit from the installation of complimentary secondary glazing.

 Secondary glazing benefits: